 With an SDK it’s all about optimizing the app code.
 That implies doing various things within the code to smooth out the location accuracy and limit the drifting.

-Minimize location Requests
+Minimize location requests

 Avoid continuously requesting location updates, especially when it’s not necessary for the app to provide real-time data.
 Only activate the location requests when necessary, this also conserves battery life.